 21+ | VA only | Gambling problem?
 Call 1-800-532-3500

-The winner of the NBA Defensive Player of the Year Award doesn’t receive a prize outside of the trophy itself.
+The NBA Defensive Player of the Year Award winner doesn’t receive a prize beyond the trophy.
 In terms of cash incentives or bonuses, there are none.

 It is written in many players’ team contracts that they receive a bonus upon receiving the award, but that is subject to the terms of the team agreement and not the NBA organization.

 In a less direct sense, the Defensive Player of the Year in the current climate would be awarded much more exposure, the opportunity for endorsements, and nationally broadcasted matches for his team.
-The truest prize for the Defensive Player of the Year is the fact that their name is written in history as one of the greatest to ever play the game.
+The most accurate prize for the Defensive Player of the Year is that their name is written in history as one of the greatest ever to play.

 No, fans of the NBA do not have a say in who will be awarded Defensive Player of the Year.
 Unlike All-Star voting, the Defensive Player of the Year is voted upon by a panel of sportswriters and broadcasters across the United States and Canada.